marklogic-community/pipes/_pages/how-to-use.md

 ### Add envelope

 - Hover over an empty place on the canvas and right-click
-- Now, left-clich on the "Add Node"
+- Now, left-click on the "Add Node"
 - Left-click on the "DHF" group and another sub-group will open
 - Left-click on "Evelope.
 - The Envelope block will appear on the canvas